shadylanebees/3FrameMatingNuc/README.md

 A 3 frame mating nuc that you can create with a 3D printer.
 The box, feeder tray, lid and the four frames use approx 645 grams (this will change as I make changes) (10% infill box, 20% infill all other parts) of filament.
 The frame size is small ..
 1/3 of a normal Langstroth frame.
 With the spanners, the three frames can be taken out of the nuc and placed into a full medium langstroth hive.

 The project has been placed in the Public Domain as a thanks to beekeepers, opensource software, including those who provide the OS, CAD software, and slicing software ... as well as opensource 3d printing hardware.
 Kudos to you all!
 I would also like to encourage additional contributors to add to the project as they desire.
+Additional ideas that I have is a screened bottom, and other venting as needed (I live in a very moist climate)

 Created with OpenSCAD, you can enlarge the box, frames, etc depending on the size of your printer by changing the variables in each OpenSCAD file.